 The “better covenant” was established on “better promises.”
 The word “better” (occurring twice in this verse) focuses on the superiority of Christ and His ministry (He 1:4; 6:9; 7:7, 19, 22; 8:6; 9:23; 10:34; 11:16, 35, 40; 12:24).
 Both the covenant and promises will be developed in Hebrews 8:7–9:15.

 All covenants rest on promises, both for mankind and God’s promises.
 Some are solely based on God’s promises and others are not.
 In the case of Christ, the covenant was established by God, not man.
 It was better because of its unconditional nature.

 Jesus is the Mediator of a superior covenant or contract.
 He Himself is the pledge for this covenant.
 He is the person through whom the terms are carried out.
 He is the meeting place between man and God.
 This covenant was not like the old where it was conditioned on people carrying it out.
 In the case of Christ, He assumes the responsibility to fulfill all the terms of the covenant.
 Since this is true, He will achieve His ministry without fail.
 This is His present ministry on our behalf.

 The shed blood of Christ is superior to the blood of animals.
-This means that His covenant is better than the old covenant.
+This means that His covenant is better than the Old Covenant.
 Our Lord’s ministry is “more excellent” than what the Old Testament presented.
-The old covenant became obsolete (He 8:13) because ae newer covenant took its place.
+The Old Covenant became obsolete (He 8:13) because a newer covenant took its place.

 The ministry of Christ is superior because it is reality, not a type or temporal.
-The covenant of Christ is more excellent because it is absolute, not conditional and eternal, not temporal.
+The covenant of Christ is more excellent because it is absolute and not conditional, eternal and not temporal.
 The promises are better because they are spiritual, not earthly.
 This is the world of our Mediator.